 In these scenarios, we see bed sores from not enough people to simply turn and reposition residents, falls due to lack of supervision, undiagnosed infections due to lack of nurses, and malnutrition and dehydration due to lack of aides to feed residents that require help.

 While the star rating is certainly helpful, there is sometimes other staffing data available depending on the state where you live.
 For example, in New Jersey nursing homes are required to report quarterly staffing ratios to the Department of Health, which are made publicly available.
-You can find that information at:

 A powerful new tool recently developed by Medicare regarding staffing levels is the Payroll Based Journal system (PBJ).
 The data is available for nursing homes from 2nd Quarter 2017 until today.
 Because CMS has long identified staffing as one of the vital components of a nursing home’s ability to provide quality care, under Obama Care nursing homes now have to submit to Medicare daily staffing and census information.

 The nursing staff categories include director of nursing, registered nurses with administrative duties, registered nurses who provide hand-on care, licensed practical nurses with administrative duties, licensed practical nurses who provide hand-on care, certified nurse aides, medication aides, and nurse aides in training.
-You can find the daily staffing data here:

 When choosing a nursing home, you want to be armed with as much information as possible.
 Staffing levels are key.
 Getting the publicly available data can be a great first step towards avoiding a terrible outcome.